How long do you have to sue after a car accident?

 Are there any exceptions to the Statute of Limitations Law?

 Under limited situations, the statute of limitations may be “tolled.”
 If a minor is involved in an auto accident, and no lawsuit is filed on the minor’s behalf, then a court may extend the time to file a personal injury lawsuit.
 Additionally, if a mentally incompetent person is involved in a car accident, the court may “toll” the time until competency has been regained.

 Seek Legal Advice

 If you have been injured in a car accident, make sure you understand your legal rights.
 An experienced personal injury can educate you of your rights and determine your best course of action.
-Click here to fill out one of our FREE CASE EVALUATIONS to get started.
+Call our Sebastian Office (772) 589-5500 or Vero Beach Office (772) 774-7771, Click here to fill out one of our Free Case Evaluation.